-- planning authorities consider contamination issues when they are making rezoning and development decisions
+- planning authorities consider contamination when making rezoning and development decisions

-- local councils provide information about land contamination on planning certificates that they issue under section 10.7 of the EP&A Act
+- local councils provide information about land contamination on planning certificates issued under section 10.7 of the EP&A Act

 - defines when consent is required